paulscottrobson/neo6502-firmware/documents/release/README.txt

 My Development Environment
 --------------------------
-Ubuntu 23.10.
+Arch Linux.
 Sublime Text is the editor,  ARM GCC v13.2, Python 3.11.6 with PIL/Pillow installed (does the graphics conversion stuff).
 64tass does the 6502 assembly.
 CMake 3.28.1 Gnu Make 4.4.1 (though it doesn't do anything clever !).
 Documentation is mostly libreoffice.
 Hardware is a i5-4690 with 16Gb of RAM, most of the uploading uses a Pico based debugger from
 "The Pi Hut" which I think is a standard design.
 A Raspi Keyboard with USB hub, a SanDisk USB3.1 key and